Alternatives to Knee Replacement Surgery

 What are the standard outcomes for knee replacements?

 While knee replacements can help to reduce pain, patients are often surprised that their knee does not return to normal after surgery.
-Residual swelling and pain are very common, and knee replacement patients are generally discouraged from overexerting themselves long after the surgery has taken place.
+Residual swelling and pain are very common.
+As well as knee replacement patients are generally discouraged from overexerting themselves long after the surgery has taken place.

 What are knee replacement alternatives?